Gictorbit/illustratorCClinux/README.md

 </div>

-## Illustrator CC Installer for Linux
+# Illustrator CC Installer for Linux
 This bash script helps you to install `Adobe Illustrator CC` on your Linux distro easily.
 It will download a free version of Illustrator and tries to run it using `wine` installed on your system

 ## :rocket: Features
-* photoshop commands
+* illustrator command
 * desktop entry
 * wine dark mode
 * supports graphic cards like (`intel`, `Nvidia`)